How to Remove Wood Stain From Wood? (3 Methods)

 1. Clean the surface to remove dust and dirt.
 For floors, use a vacuum and mop the floor.

-3. Sand the surface repeatedly until the stain wears off.
+3. Sand the surface repeatedly until the wood stain is removed.

 4. Remove the dust and let the wood settle.